External agents

 - You must have at least the Maintainer role for the project.

-- On the left sidebar, select Search or go to and find your project.
-If you’ve turned on the new navigation, this field is on the top bar.
+- On the top bar, select Search or go to and find your project.

-- Select Automate > Flows.
+- Select Automate > Agents.

-- Select New flow.
+- Select New agent.

 - Under Basic information: